arnaudgregoire/MultiMysteryDungeon/CONTRIBUTING.md

   - delete `attack`, `special attack` columns 2, 3 etc..
   - shift + C, select only the chosen pokemon sprites (in case of multiple pokemons on the same sprite sheet) and then press enter

+**Warning, please verify that there is no pixel lines on picture borders.
+Otherwise, it will crash the segmentation algorithm used in step 2**

 <p align="center">
   <img src="/screenshot/allStepDown.PNG" alt="allStepDown sprites">
 </p>